 The truth is, there is no one-size-fits-all solution.
 Your social media report will answer the questions you pose.
-Every social media report will be different depending on the questions asked and the methodology used.
+Every business deals with a different set of goals and obstacles, that’s why you should start working on your social media report by setting up social media goals.

 - A regular social media report.
 It will contain the primary social media KPI, for example, engagement metrics, followers count or social media reach.
-It will demonstrate your latest progress;
+It will demonstrate the progress of your social media goals;

 - A report after completing a particular social media campaign.
 It will help determine the success of a product launch, event or marketing campaign.
 The impact of marketing campaigns are correlated with a company’s growth;